 I am constantly fighting two extreme decorating styles.

-I have a feeling I’ll always love both styles.
+I have a feeling I’ll always love both simplicity and abundance.

 And I’ve finally figured out a way to enjoy them both in my small house.

 I designate some spaces for layers and color and pattern and groupings, and I reserve some spaces for simply nothing.

 My Edie-fied, cozy spaces are filled with meaningful beauty, quirky tchotchkies, DIY art and photos those are:

 - My office bookcase

 The official, intentionally left cleared off spaces are:

 My cleared off spaces aren’t always empty–they just don’t have any decor assigned to them.
 They are the hardest working spaces in our house and half the time are filled with whatever we happen to be working on–from dinner to books to a project.

 But when they are clear they are ready to serve us.